gantrol/MarkdownCanDo/reference-resource.md

 - [Markdown: Syntax](https://daringfireball.net/projects/markdown/syntax): Created by [Daring Fireball](http://daringfireball.net/), it provides basic syntax and formatting guidelines.
 - [Writing on GitHub](https://docs.github.com/en/get-started/writing-on-github): A GitHub guide on how to use Markdown on GitHub, including GitHub-specific extensions.
 - [Typora Support](https://support.typora.io/): Typora is an elegant and user-friendly desktop Markdown editor.
 Its support page offers detailed Markdown guides.
-- [mermaid.js](https://mermaid.js.org/intro/): A JavaScript library for generating flowcharts, sequence diagrams, Gantt charts, and more.
-The official site offers detailed documentation and an [online experience](https://mermaid.live/).

 ### Math